How often do you need to check your engine oil. It only takes a minute to do it once a week, and could save your engine from serious problems.

 Running with a low oil level is incredibly bad for your engine, so it's important to check your engine oil regularly.
 Don't rely on dashboard warning lights alone; checking engine oil at the dipstick is a simple but important car maintenance task that absolutely everyone can do at home.

-Why choose full synthetic engine oil?
+Why choose full synthetic motor oil?
 Even if your warranty doesn't depend on you choosing synthetic engine oil, it's still the strongest and best choice for every engine.
 As long as you choose the right grade and specification of synthetic oil, it is guaranteed to exceed the manufacturer's requirements and give your engine the best possible protection.